 Tableware

-Important 24-carat gilt metal and crystal aperitif set, 19th century, Napoleon III period.
+Brass and crystal centerpiece, 19th century, Napoleon III period.

 Welcome to our "Art de la Table" category, where we celebrate the material cultures and aesthetic traditions of the table through the ages.
 This collection covers a wide range of periods, styles and techniques, offering a complete panorama of tableware, from ancient works to contemporary creations.